Bishop & Sewell

 Is it law?

 Yes, it most certainly is.
-The 2024 Act received the Royal Assent right at the end of the final session of this Parliament and appeared right at the very end of the list of Acts approved in the ‘wash up’ at the end of this session of parliament.
+The 2024 Act received the Royal Assent right at the end of the final session of the last parliament and appeared right at the very end of the list of Acts approved in the ‘wash up’ of 2024.

 Is it in Force?